USVDH/PolyCraft-Fabric/README.md

 1. Download [Fabric](https://fabricmc.net/use/) and run the .jar (or .exe) file to get the fabric .jar and vanilla .jar files.
 2. Download all the mods and put them into /mods
 3. Download the datapacks and put them into /world/datapacks
+4. Start the server once and then shut it down
+5. Adjust the configs in /config to your liking.
+The most important ones are config/disfabric.json5 and config/textile_backup.json5

 And you're done!
 Now you (should) have a fully working server.